joeynmt/joeynmt/docs/source/faq.rst

      1. First train your model on one dataset (the *out-of-domain* data).

      2. Modify the original configuration file (or better a copy of it) in the data section to point to the new *in-domain* data.
-        Specify which vocabularies to use: `voc_file: out-of-domain-model/src_vocab.txt` and likewise for `trg_vocab.txt`.
+        Specify which vocabularies to use: ``voc_file: "out-of-domain-model/src_vocab.txt"`` and likewise for ``trg_vocab.txt``.
         You have to specify this, otherwise JoeyNMT will try to build a new vocabulary from the new in-domain data, which the out-of-domain model wasn't built with.
-        In the training section, specify which checkpoint of the out-of-domain model you want to start adapting: `load_model: out-of-domain-model/best.ckpt`.
+        In the training section, specify which checkpoint of the out-of-domain model you want to start adapting: ``load_model: "out-of-domain-model/best.ckpt"``.
-        If you set `reset_best_ckpt: True`, previously stored high scores under your metric will be ignored, and if you set `reset_scheduler` and `reset_optimizer` you can also overwrite the stored scheduler and optimizer with the new ones in your configuration.
+        If you set ``reset_best_ckpt: True``, previously stored high scores under your metric will be ignored, and if you set `reset_scheduler` and ``reset_optimizer`` you can also overwrite the stored scheduler and optimizer with the new ones in your configuration.
         Use this if the scores on your new dev set are lower than on the old dev set, or if you use a different metric or schedule for fine-tuning.

      3. Train the in-domain model.